 Green and Clean

-In my research on the story, I found that “Green and Clean” isn’t from The 7 Habits of Highly Successful People but rather the highly recommended Stephen Covey book, The 7 Habits of Highly Successful Families published in 1997.
-I also found a great 5-minute video that tells the story.
+In my research on the story, I found that “Green and Clean” isn’t from The 7 Habits of Highly Successful People but rather from the highly recommended Stephen Covey book, The 7 Habits of Highly Successful Families published in 1997.
+Similarly, I found a great 5-minute video that tells the story.
 Watch the video below before I relate it to my executive’s complaint.

 “Green and Clean” is a wonderful example of Servant Leadership.
-The story is about a father and son, but the same story could easily be told about a leader and his or her employee.
+The story is about a father and son, however, the same story could easily be told about a leader and his or her employee.

 Here are three keys to Servant Leadership:

 - Stewardship: Servant Leadership requires the leader to set clear expectations of the desired results and obtain the employee’s ownership of the goals.
 The leader is available as a resource (in service to the employee, as requested by the employee) but does not own the project.
 The employee owns the project.